temporalio/temporal/docs/architecture/workflow-update.md

 Both have limitations.
 A Signal cannot be rejected and always records at least one event in the Workflow history.
 Also, there is no way for an API caller to know if a Signal was successfully processed by the Workflow - it is a fire-and-forget mechanism.
-Conversely, a Query cannot modify the Workflow state, i.e. it can only perform read-only operations.
+Conversely, a Query cannot modify the Workflow state, i.e., it can only perform read-only operations.

 Workflow Update is a complex feature that can be thought of as "Signal + Query" in a single API call.
 An Update can be rejected by the Workflow, and then it does not write any events to the Workflow history.